insin/nwb/docs/ProjectTypes.md

 **React apps** - React-driven web applications

-**React component modules** - reuasable React components which will be published to npm.
+**React component modules** - reusable React components which will be published to npm.

 The React component template includes a React demo app in `demo/src/`.

-**Web modules** - "web module" is just a shorter way of saying "a module which will be published to npm and is expected to be able to run in a browser"... except we just had to say that anyway,
+**Web modules** - "web module" is just a shorter way of saying "a module which will be published to npm and is expected to be able to run in a browser as a dependency of a webapp"... except we just had to say that anyway,

 All project templates are pre-configured to: